VasuBhog/Senior-Project/project-description.md

 * Dr. Wen Ben Jone - jonewb@ucmail.uc.edu

 ## Background Description
-Billions of people still drive on the road and have barely any assistance from a smart devices to help them while driving.
+Billions of people still drive on the road and have barely any assistance from smart devices to help them while driving.
 There is a continuous increase in crashes over the years, and there are more and more drivers that are getting on the road.
 Our project will aim at creating a simple interface based application that will use computer vision and machine learning to detect dangerous situations and objects on the road.
 This will decrease the probability of crashes and injury, as well as increase the awareness of the driver.

 ## Problem Statement
 There have been millions of distracted drivers and car crashes over the years.
 Car crashes are continuously increasing and the issue is with drivers that are not aware or distracted.
 We need to find a solution that everyday drivers can utilize instead of buying a completely new vehicle.